IvoNet/vagrant-devops-box/README.md

 It will set paths and aliasses correct for that terminal session.
 The prompt will be adjusted to show if activated.

-Clone this repository and in a terminal and from that repo:
+Clone this repository and in a terminal and from that repo...

 To provision the devops-box: